ISMS Copilot

 Risk Mapping Automation

-ISMS Copilot leverages Retrieval-Augmented Generation (RAG) and a detailed ISO standards knowledge graph to deliver fact-based responses with a claimed 99% accuracy rate across compliance frameworks.
+ISMS Copilot leverages Retrieval-Augmented Generation (RAG) and a detailed ISO standards knowledge graph to deliver fact-based responses grounded in the actual framework text.
 This technology powers its ability to perform automated gap analyses by scanning uploaded policies to uncover risks and control gaps.

 For instance, when tackling NIST 800-53 compliance, the AI reviews existing documentation, identifies deficiencies, and aligns them with the relevant controls.
 This "Build Once, Comply Everywhere" approach means you don't have to start from scratch for every standard, saving time and effort.